Parthtrap/SudokuSolver/README.md

 # SudokuSolver

 Input your Sudoku and get the answer in a blink.

-Put "0" to represent Blank spaces.
+## How To Use

-Just run the 'SudokuSolver.java' File
+Just run the 'SudokuSolver.java' File and input your Sudoku (Put "0" to represent Blank spaces)

 Below are the examples of input

-### World's Hardest sudoku

 8 0 0 0 0 0 0 0 0 \
 0 0 3 6 0 0 0 0 0 \